 A social activity is classed by NICE as organised or spontaneous.
-An activity can be planned on the day or days, weeks and even months in advance.
 Activities should be varied to ensure there’s something for everyone.
-They should be voluntary and not forced, but residents should be actively encouraged to get involved and take part.
+Residents should be actively encouraged to get involved and take part.
 This encouragement will help to build a wonderful care home community and culture that you or your family member can be a part of!

 Activities should provide a sense of purpose to residents.
 If a resident creates something by using skills from their former work or personal life or makes a similar sort of contribution to the care home then this could well end up being a really rewarding experience for them.

 Though you or your loved one may not enjoy taking part in competitive games like cards or bingo, you may enjoy reading and wish to be involved in a book club as a result.
 This example helps to illustrate why activities should be varied to suit everyone.